osrsbox/osrsbox.github.io/_posts/2019-02-20-running-osrs-client-on-a-usb-thumb-drive.md

 The second batch file will be used to run RuneLite.
 Perform the same steps to create a new file, but this time name it `RuneLite_run.bat`.
 Enter the following command.

 {% highlight plaintext %}
-CommonFiles\Java\bin\java.exe -cp "client-runelite\RuneLite.jar;client-home\.runelite\repository2\*" -Duser.home=client-home -Xmx512m -Xss2m -XX:CompileThreshold=1500 -Xincgc -XX:+UseConcMarkSweepGC  -XX:+UseParNewGC -Djna.nosys=true -Dsun.java2d.noddraw=false -Dsun.java2d.opengl=false -Djava.net.preferIPv4Stack=true -Djava.net.preferIPv4Addresses=true -Drunelite.launcher.version=1.6.1 net.runelite.client.RuneLite
+CommonFiles\Java\bin\java.exe -cp "client-runelite\RuneLite.jar;client-home\.runelite\repository2\*" "-Duser.home=client-home" "-Xmx512m" "-Xss2m" "-XX:CompileThreshold=1500" "-Xincgc" "-XX:+UseConcMarkSweepGC"  "-XX:+UseParNewGC" "-Djna.nosys=true" "-Dsun.java2d.noddraw=false" "-Dsun.java2d.opengl=false" "-Djava.net.preferIPv4Stack=true" "-Djava.net.preferIPv4Addresses=true" "-Drunelite.launcher.version=1.6.1" net.runelite.client.RuneLite
 {% endhighlight %}

 Again, you can double click this batch file to run it using the Windows Command Prompt.
 One quick note, if you download a new version of the launcher in the future, you may need to change the `-Drunelite.launcher.version=1.6.1` entry to the new version number.
 Additionally, you may need to update the command to launch RuneLite if the developers include or exclude any of the command line options/arguments I have witnessed in version 1.6.1 of the launcher.
 Below is an example of when I run the `RuneLite_run.bat` batch script from my USB drive (wallpaper art courtesy of [RS-LegendArts](https://www.deviantart.com/rs-legendarts)).